ministryofjustice/itpolicycontent/content/confluence/enterprise/system-backup-standard.md

 Backing up is one of the most important methods of system recovery.
 It protects MOJ Information and Communication Technology (ICT or IT) resources.

-The ICT Security - System Backup Policy [link to follow] describes the mandatory requirements that system backup meets.
+The [ICT Security - System Backup Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/system-backup-policy/) describes the mandatory requirements that system backup meets.

 This document provides standards and details of the tasks, configurations, and processes required for an ICT system backup to comply with the policy, including:

 - how backups are managed
 - the process for backing up

-For an overview of backup concepts, and why backup is important for the MOJ, see the ICT Security - System Backup Guide [link to follow].
+For an overview of backup concepts, and why backup is important for the MOJ, see the [ICT Security - System Backup Guide](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/system-backup-guidance/).

 For details of what backups must do, see the [System backup requirements](#system-backup-requirements) section.